by Katrin WinterChoose a language:

 Can you say in a few words, who will be on this trip and what is the purpose?

 We are sailing near the North Pacific Gyre (garbage patch) to collect data on plastics in the ocean and how they are affecting the fish there.
-Captain Charles Moore is the at the helm; sailing with him is Raquelle De Vine, first mate from New Zealand, Marty Klein, Engineer at Scripps Institute of Oceanography, Janine Ashley, fish researcher from CSU Long Beach, Lindsey Kruse, an artist, and myself, Win Cowger, PhD Student and plastic pollution researcher from UC Riverside.
+Captain Charles Moore is the at the helm; sailing with him is Raquelle De Vine, first mate from New Zealand, Marty Klein, Engineer at Columbia University, Janine Rodriguez, who works with Pacific Coast Environmental Conservancy, Lindsey Kruse, an artist, and myself, Win Cowger, PhD Student and plastic pollution researcher from UC Riverside.

 Where and for how long are you sailing?